13 min read

 Speaker 4 – Final Focus | 2 minutes |

 Similar to the spontaneous types of debate arguments, parliamentary debates do not require thorough research.
 The resolutions are decided only 10 minutes before a round of debate starts.
-Similarly, it greatly emphasized logic and persuasiveness.

 Moreover, it consists of the following elements.